Codersadis/Content-aware-CNN-loop-filter-for-HEVC/Trainingdata/readme.md

 ### Brief Intro
 This folder contains the materials for single CNN model training data generation in our paper.
 As mentioned in our paper, we use BSDS-500 dataset for illustration.
-Notes: The matlab code for generating training samples will be provided soon.

 ### Detail
 - generate_single_train.m: 80% of the dataset are used for training data generation.